More than 10 years old, but even up against far more modern competition it’s still a great caged clipless pedal.

 Like the XT pedal, the M647 has adjustable release tension and the adjusters are indexed, allowing you to set the tension evenly across all four sides.
 Clipping in and out is positive, audible and consistent.

-The DX also uses a similar bearing set to XT, and it will easily run for a year without needing any attention.
 However, we have had a few issues in the past with the cage working loose on the axle.
 The good news is that the cage is fully replaceable and Madison — Shimano’s UK importer — does carry spares.

 If Shimano could incorporate the design into a sleeker and larger platform, with maybe some pins for added traction and support, we reckon the DX could easily knock the Mallet DH off the number one slot.